North American Rockwell OV-10 Bronco: California Department of Forestry and Fire Protection

-The California Department of Forestry and Fire Protection (CALFIRE) has acquired a number of OV-10As, including the six surviving aircraft from the BLM and 13 former U.S. Marine Corps aircraft in 1993 to replace their existing Cessna O-2 Skymasters as air-attack aircraft.
-The CAL FIRE Broncos fly with a crew of two, a contract pilot and the CAL FIRE ATGS or Air Tactical Group Supervisor, whose job it is to coordinate all aerial assets on a fire with the Incident Commander on the ground.
-Thus, besides serving as a tanker lead-in aircraft, the OV-10A is also the aerial platform from which the entire air operation is coordinated.
+The California Department of Forestry and Fire Protection (CALFIRE) has acquired a number of OV-10As, including the six surviving aircraft from the BLM and 13 former USMC aircraft in 1993 to replace their existing Cessna O-2 Skymasters as air-attack aircraft.
+The CALFIRE Broncos fly with a crew of two, a contract pilot and the CALFIRE air tactical group supervisor, whose job it is to coordinate all aerial assets on a fire with the incident commander on the ground.
+Thus, besides serving as a tanker lead-in aircraft, the OV-10A is also the aerial platform from which the entire air operation is co-ordinated.